Go to Reviews.org US Edition

 Optus MVNOs and 5G

 One of the main perks of going with Optus instead of an Optus MVNO is easier access to 5G plans.
-At the time of writing, while Optus wasn’t offering 5G with any of its Prepaid plans, the telco was including access to the Optus 5G network with all of its SIM Only plans.
-Granted, those prices start at around $50 a month for 20GB of data.
+At the time of writing Optus was including access to the Optus 5G network with all of its SIM Only plans.
+Granted, those prices start at around $45 per month for 20GB of data.

-If you do want to access the Optus 5G network, though, you can also opt to go with Spintel, whose cheapest 5G plan comes with 80GB of data for $50 a month.
-For comparison, below is a daily updating list of popular Optus network 5G plans.
+If you do want to access the Optus 5G network, though, you can also opt to go with Spintel, Aussie Broadband or Southern Phone.